 Asthma and sudden infant death syndrome (SIDS) are more common among children exposed to smoke.
 Cigarette smoking makes it more difficult to treat asthma.

 Cancer — Cigarette smoking is responsible for almost 90 percent of cases of lung cancer.
-Smoking cessation reduces the risk of lung cancer within five years of stopping, although former smokers still have a higher risk of lung cancer than people who have never smoked.
+Quitting smoking reduces the risk of lung cancer within five years of stopping, although former smokers still have a higher risk of lung cancer than people who have never smoked.
 (See "Patient information: Lung cancer risks, symptoms, and diagnosis (Beyond the Basics)".)

 Stopping smoking may also reduce the risk of other cancers, such as cancers of the head and neck, esophagus, pancreas, and bladder.
 Stopping smoking is beneficial even after one of these cancers is diagnosed, since it reduces the risk of getting a second cancer and may improve the chance of survival from the first cancer.

 Peptic ulcer disease — Cigarette smoking increases the risk of developing peptic ulcer disease.
-Smoking cessation decreases that risk and increases the rate of ulcer healing, if ulcers have developed.
+Quitting smoking decreases that risk and increases the rate of ulcer healing, if ulcers have developed.
 (See "Patient information: Peptic ulcer disease (Beyond the Basics)".)

 Osteoporosis — Smoking increases bone loss and increases the risk of hip fracture in women.
 Stopping smoking begins to reverse this risk after about 10 years.
 Increased bone loss has also been noted in male smokers, although it is not clear how much a man's risk of fracture is increased by smoking.
 (See "Patient information: Bone density testing (Beyond the Basics)".)

 Other diseases — Smoking also causes or worsens many other conditions.
 As an example, pregnant women who smoke have an increased risk of birth defects and of having an underweight baby.
 Smoking causes premature skin wrinkling and increases the risk of sexual problems (eg, impotence).
 Stopping smoking probably reduces the risk of these conditions.

 RISKS OF QUITTING SMOKING

-Generally, any risks of smoking cessation are far outweighed by the benefits.
+Generally, any risks of quitting smoking are far outweighed by the benefits.
 Nevertheless, it is reasonable to prepare for the discomforts of stopping smoking:

 ●Symptoms of withdrawal are common while attempting to stop smoking.
 Symptoms generally peak in the first three days and decrease over the next three to four weeks.